Politics and NGOs

 - We support Germany’s transition to renewable energy as part of the Paris climate agreement, especially the cost-efficient expansion of solar and wind energy as mainstays of Germany’s future energy mix, and the climate-friendly use of combined heat and power plants.

-- As a company with a high gas and electricity demand, we need globally competitive energy prices and a secure power supply.
+- As an industrial company with a high gas and electricity demand, we need globally competitive energy prices and a secure power supply.

 - As a globally active company, we support fair and free trade.
 We oppose any kind of punitive tariffs on solar modules and materials for photovoltaics.
 They artificially raise the cost of solar products, reduce solar energy’s competitiveness and ultimately prevent the cost-efficient implementation of the Paris climate agreement.